 The Contractor shall have a water truck or other acceptable method available for wetting soils and preventing airborne sediment transport via dust.
-The water truck does not necessarily need to be onsite, but it must be available to use if it is needed, especially during spring in Western Colorado.
+The water truck does not necessarily need to be onsite, but it must be available to use if it is needed.